WSU-RAS/ras-object-detection/README.md

     ./annotate.sh

-Convert the JSON file to the format YOLO needs.
+Convert the JSON file to the formats for YOLO and TensorFlow.

     ./sloth2yolo.py
+    ./sloth2tf.py

 ### Split the data